 Purpose Specify the requirements to be met by Europe Soya soya bean primary processors.
-Definition Primary processor: company processing and/or treating soya beans chemically or physically most substantially, such as: - oil mill; - toaster; - soya bean primary processors acting as food producers; - producer of food ingredients and food additives.
-Outline 1 Risk assessment Status Version 07: released by the Board on 15 September 2021
+Definition Primary processor: company processing and/or treating soya beans chemically or physically most substantially, such as: - oil mill; - toaster; - soya bean primary processors acting as food producers; - producer of food and food additives.
+Outline 1 Risk assessment Status Version 08: released by the Board on 29 November 2023